-In order for a military member stationed at a Kentucky base to file for divorce, they must reside at the base for at least 180 days, or six months, before filing for divorce, unless the spouse who filed first is a Kentucky resident.
+In order for a military member stationed at a Kentucky base to file for divorce, they must reside at the base for at least six months, unless the spouse who filed first is a Kentucky resident.

 Decades Of Collective Experience

 At Hoge Partners, PLLC, our family law attorneys have over three decades of combined experience assisting divorcing couples and their families throughout Jefferson County.